 The AEO Framework

-The AEO Framework is a hierarchical set of documented system components that provide TfNSW with a justified confidence in the capability of the supply chain to deliver safe and fit-for-purpose assets by capable and competent organisations.
+The AEO Framework is a hierarchical set of documented system components, providing TfNSW with justified confidence in the capability of the supply chain to deliver safe and fit-for-purpose assets.

-It supports the participation of the private sector to add more value and innovation to the Transport network.
+It supports the participation of the private sector in building, operating and maintaining transport assets.

 Authorisation of AEOs

 TfNSW authorisation is conducted by assessing an organisation's ability to deliver the defined scope of assured engineering services, and also rating the maturity of an organisation's own systems and their deployment against the AEO requirements.
-These are divided amongst the 11 Engineering Management Capability Areas (EMCA), representing core organisational practices that are necessary to enable an organisation to effectively deliver assured asset lifecycle services.
-The authorisation assessment seeks to understand how an organisation's business model delivers them and how it continues to conform to them through their engagements with TfNSW.
+Entities are assessed against 11 Engineering Management Capability Areas (EMCA), representing the core organisational practices that are necessary to enable an organisation to effectively deliver assured engineering services.
+The authorisation assessment seeks to understand how an organisation's business model and management systems meet the relevant capability areas.
 The EMCA are: